Crismoc/ess_sd/documents/ess_sd-standards.md

 collect, process, document and publish contextual data to be used in the analysis of the ninth round of the ESS.
-This data will be made publicly available for its use by analysts totally free of charge and without permission needed (CC-BY license for data and CC0 for metada), considering a complete documentation.
+This data will be made publicly available for its use by analysts totally free of charge and without permission needed (CC-BY license for data and CC0 for metadata), considering a complete documentation.

 The production process follows the guidelines proposed by the [TIER